Kansas cruises to 81-65 win over Villanova in Final Four - NewsBreak

 WELCOME BACK

-The Jayhawks will play for the championship on the same Superdome floor where they lost to Kentucky in the 2012 title game.
-Kansas allowed the Wildcats to build a big early lead that night before its comeback bid fell short.
+The Jayhawks will play for the national championship on the same floor in the Superdome where they lost to Kentucky in the 2012 title game.
+Kansas allowed the Wildcats to build a big lead in that one before its comeback bid fell short.

 STATS AND STREAKS